monix/monix-bio/docs/src/mdoc/overview/gettingstarted.md

 `BIO` has two error channels, one is `E` from the type signature, which indicates an expected error, and the second one is `Throwable` which is an unexpected error channel.
 To fail with an unexpected error you can use `BIO.terminate`, which accepts a `Throwable` and fails the `BIO`.
-Please note that unexpected error skips all expected error handlers, except for `BIO.redeemCause` and `BIO.redeemCauseWith`.
-Please note that `UIO` indicates no expected errors, but every `BIO` instance can fail with an unexpected error.
+Unexpected error skips all expected error handlers, except for `BIO.redeemCause` and `BIO.redeemCauseWith`.
+Even though `UIO` indicates no expected errors, every `BIO` instance can fail with an unexpected error.

 Similarly to `Either`, in `BIO` you can transform both: error